yasushi-saito/jwtpublickeytest/README.md

 # jwtpublickeytest

-Example of using JWT signed by ECDSA
+Example of signing and verifying JWT with EC384 private/public key pairs.

+The signer is in Go.
+The verifier is in Go and Python.